neuroverse-fm/neuropilot/README.md

 In addition to linting problems by built-in language servers (such as the JavaScript and TypeScript Language Server), problems informed by other language servers (e.g. Python extension) will also be sent to Neuro.

-Access to linting problems is also limited by the list of Neuro-safe paths.
+Access to linting problems is also limited to Neuro-safe paths.

 #### `get_file_lint_problems`

 *Requires Permissions: [Access Linting Analysis](vscode://settings/neuropilot.permission.accessLintingAnalysis).*

 Returns the linting diagnostics list of a file to Neuro.
 The file must have been loaded first before diagnostics are available.

 #### `get_folder_lint_problems`

 *Requires Permissions: [Access Linting Analysis](vscode://settings/neuropilot.permission.accessLintingAnalysis).*

 Returns the linting diagnostics list of a folder's files to Neuro.
 Note that this only returns diagnostics of files in that folder that are loaded in the current session.

 #### `get_workspace_lint_problems`

 *Requires Permissions: [Access Linting Analysis](vscode://settings/neuropilot.permission.accessLintingAnalysis).*

 Returns the linting diagnostics list of the current workspace to Neuro.
 Note that this only returns diagnostics of files that are loaded in the current session.